 Charts

-Charts are integral to [ANALYSIS] tab.
 Here you will select your devices data to display data in a graphical format based on time periods.

 On entry into the [ANALYSIS] tab, the Ardexa Web App will auto-load a list of your devices on the left-hand side of the screen.

-• Select a [Timeframe]
+• Optionally, select a [Timeframe]

 Timeframe Picker